 Meal prepping is one great way to stick to a plan when you’re trying to lose weight.
 It will help control caloric intake, provide more structure within your day to keep you on track with your goals and eliminate the “guesswork” of deciding what your next meal should be.

-The principles discussed in this blog post have significant carryover with the NASM-WLS course and the Nutrition Coach program.
+The principles discussed in this blog post have significant carryover with the NASM-WLS course, the NASM Weight Loss Coach, and the Nutrition Coach program.
 If you want a handy tool to keep you on track with your weight loss journey, check out the NASM calorie calculator.

 Is Meal Prepping Good for Weight Loss?

 When it comes to weight loss, consuming a meal every 3-4 hours is the most effective way to create a stable metabolism and keep the body in an “anabolic state."
 Anabolic is a term used to describe a state of building.
 The opposite would be “catabolic” or a state of breakdown.

 Research has shown that in terms of muscle protein synthesis, to stay in a state of building, the body needs a rich source of protein about every 3-4 hours.
 Beyond this time, your body starts to break down muscle (both proteins and glycogen - the storage form of carbohydrates in your muscles) to keep the body functioning.
 Any longer and your body will start releasing hormones that stimulate feelings of hunger.

 When they go for extended periods without eating, they tend to overconsume food at their next meal for most individuals.
 So meal prepping can be a great way to have food ahead of time to ensure you’re consuming a nutrient-dense meal at the appropriate time to ensure optimal results.